rohangawhade/Automated-Data-Preprocessing/README.md

 #### Sample dataset can be found in the repository

 ### Steps to run the application:
-> Clone the repository : git clone https://github.com/rohangawhade/Automated-Data-Preprocessing.git
+> 1. Clone the repository : git clone https://github.com/rohangawhade/Automated-Data-Preprocessing.git

-> Go to `backend` directory and install packages: pip install -r .\requirements.txt
+> 2. Go to `backend` directory and install packages: `pip install -r .\requirements.txt` .
+Then update the location on `api.py` lines 17 and 18.

-> Go to `frontend` directory and install modules: yarn add
+> 3. Go to `frontend` directory and install modules: `yarn add`
+> 4. Create .env file in backend and frontend directory and add firebase api keys in it.

-> Now run the following command `backend: python api.py` and `frontend: yarn start`
+> 5. Now run the following command `backend: python api.py` and `frontend: yarn start`

 </br>